-Any student at Glenville State College who plans to enroll in another college or university for one or more courses and expects to transfer the hours to Glenville State College must file a Permission to Take Classes at Another Institution Form with appropriate approvals and submit the form to the Registrar's Office.
+Any student at Glenville State College who plans to enroll in another college or university for one or more courses and expects to transfer the hours to Glenville State College must file a Transient Student Request Form with appropriate approvals and submit the form to the Registrar's Office.
 Students are not eligible to receive federal financial aid based on hours taken at another institution, nor do the hours taken count toward full-time student status at Glenville State College.

-To be approved, the student must have been a full-time, degree seeking student at Glenville State College during the semester prior to seeking permission to take classes at another institution.
-A maximum of six semester credit hours will be approved per semester.
+.
 If a student is carrying 18 hours with Glenville State College as a regular student, or 15 hours as a probationary student, permission will not be granted unless the student has met the guidelines for carrying extra hours for the current semester.

-If necessary, the student may be asked to provide copies of course descriptions.
-Upon completion of the approved courses at another institution, it is the responsibility of the student to provide an official transcript to Glenville State College.
+If necessary, the student may be asked to provide copies of course descriptions before their request will be reviewed.
+Upon completion of the approved courses at another institution, it is the responsibility of the student to provide an official transcript to Glenville State College so the credits can be posted.